-‘Young’ vs ‘junior’ lawyers
+‘Young’ vs ‘junior’ solicitors: what's the difference?

-In 2017 the average age of a newly qualified solicitor admitted to the roll in England and Wales was 29 years old.
+In 2017, the average age of a newly qualified solicitor admitted to the roll in England and Wales was 29 years old.

-Our newly-qualifieds are no longer the 21 year olds straight out of university.
+Our newly qualifieds are no longer the 21-year-olds straight out of university.

 There are many reasons for the increasing age of our new solicitors:

-• many have been successful in previous careers
+- many have been successful in previous careers

-• some have qualified into law through less traditional routes
+- some have qualified into law through less traditional routes

-• some may already have child care responsibilities
+- some may already have child care responsibilities

 These issues can have a negative impact on mental health for those who are newly qualified.